-- The AR has only two signals; the "C" for caution/false start violations (Signal 15) or the interlocking hand violation signal (Signal 17). - Before the meet or individual match, the referee should clearly identify his/her expectations for the AR. - The AR must be confident enough to point out when he/she disagrees with the HO, but passive enough to know the call is the ultimate responsibility of the HO. - The HO should always call the match as though he/she has no AR. - The HO should not confer with the AR before the call. - Make the call and confer with the AR for a second opinion. - Generally, a conference happens after a call, away from the coaches and wrestlers. - The conference is brief and to the point. - o The match referee should consider the opinion of the AR then share his/her thoughts if necessary. - Be brief but thorough. - Your ultimate priority is to get it right, then follow procedure with respect to mechanics. - o If a disagreement exists, the HO makes a final decision, and the match moves forward. - The AR should be opposite the referee unless the referee specifies otherwise. - The AR should always be in position to identify illegal holds, technical violations, potentially dangerous situations, and scoring maneuvers that go away from the HO. - The AR should notify the HO immediately of illegal or unsafe situation.
+- The AR has only two signals; the "C" for caution/false start violations (Signal 15) or the interlocking hand violation signal (Signal 17). - Before the meet or individual match, the referee should clearly identify his/her expectations for the AR. - The AR must be confident enough to point out when he/she disagrees with the HO, but passive enough to recognize that the call is the ultimate responsibility of the HO. - The HO should always call the match as though he/she has no AR. - The HO should not confer with the AR before the call. - \circ $\;$ Make the call and then confer with the AR for a second opinion. - Generally, if a conference happens after a call, it should be away from the coaches and wrestlers. - The conference is brief and to the point. - The match referee should consider the opinion of the AR then share his/her thoughts if necessary. - Be brief but thorough. - Your ultimate priority is to get the call right, then follow procedure with respect to mechanics. - If a disagreement exists, the HO makes a final decision, and the match moves forward. - The AR should be opposite the referee unless the referee specifies otherwise. - The AR should always be in position to identify illegal holds, technical violations, potentially dangerous situations, and scoring maneuvers that go away from the HO. - The AR should notify the HO immediately of illegal or unsafe situation.
 It is up to the HO to stop the match should it become necessary. - The AR is responsible for the timing and the clock. - The AR should have a direct line to see the clock start and stop on the whistle. - The AR should assist with any timing correction on the clock that is necessary. - The AR may count down four, three, two, one time!
-(Especially if no tapper is present). - The AR must help "catch"/protect the wrestlers from injury, e.g., going into the table, clock tower, a wall/stage, etc.
+(Especially if no tapper is present).